AlexIoannides/pyspark-example-project/README.md

 pipenv run ipython
 ```

-This will fire-up an IPyton console session *where the default Python 3 kernel includes all of the direct and development project dependencies*.
-This is our preference.
+This will fire-up an IPyton console session *where the default Python 3 kernel includes all of the direct and development project dependencies* - this is our preference.

 ### Pipenv Shells